What is melasma?

 - Kojic acid or kojic acid dipalmitate is often included in formulations, as it binds copper, required by L-DOPA (a cofactor of tyrosinase).
 Kojic acid can cause irritant contact dermatitis and less commonly, allergic contact dermatitis.

-- The mechanism of action of cysteamine is unclear, but is thought to involve inhibition of tyrosinase.
+- The mechanism of action of cysteamine cream is unclear, but is thought to involve inhibition of tyrosinase.
 A study of 50 patients with melasma found cysteamine cream to be significantly more effective than placebo cream.

 - Ascorbic acid (vitamin C) also acts through copper to inhibit pigment production.
 It is well tolerated but highly unstable, so is usually combined with other agents.